Georgia Department of Agriculture (GDA)

-- February 21, 2018 - Wednesday: Deadline for submission of Concept Proposals; must be received by noon (no exceptions)
+- February 18, 2019 - Monday: Deadline for submission of Concept Proposals; must be received by noon (no exceptions)

-- Mid-Late May 2018: Notice to applicants of acceptance/denial of their project proposals by Review Committee.
+- Mid-May 2019: Notice to applicants of acceptance/denial of their project proposals by Review Committee.
 Revisions made to projects before submission to USDA/AMS-SCBGP; Most applications will require scope/budget revisions to projects based on Review Committee recommendations.

-- June 2018: Georgia’s full State Grant Application Request will be sent to USDA/AMS-SCBG.
+- June 2019: Georgia’s full State Grant Application Request will be sent to USDA/AMS-SCBG.

-- October 1, 2018: 3-year grant period will begin.
+- October 1, 2019: 3-year grant period begins.

-- March 31, 2020: Grantees should have requested reimbursement for at least 50% of their grant funds by this date.
+- March 31, 2021: Grantees should have requested reimbursement for at least 50% of their grant funds by this date.
 Unspent funds are subject to recapture and reallocation.

-- September 29, 2021: 3-year Grant period ends.
+- September 29, 2022: 3-year Grant period ends.
 No extensions.
-Projects must be completed by this date and absolutely no 2018 grant funds can be spent after this date.
+Projects must be completed by this date and absolutely no 2019 grant funds can be spent after this date.